rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. Set `Color ANSI Console Output` on the `Build Environment` section

-2. On the Build section; add a build step to execute shell and fill in the followin substituting the domain name and `YOUR_NAME` accordingly:
+2. On the Build section; add a build step to execute shell and fill in the followin substituting the domain name and `<YOUR_NAME>` and `somedomain` accordingly:
 ```bash
 export E2E_TEST_ROUTE="http://todolist-fe-<YOUR_NAME>-dev.apps.somedomain.com/"
 npm install